-he daughter of an international guest approaches a front desk clerk and indicates that her mother is experiencing chest pains.
-What hospitality opportunities are available to the front desk clerk?
+The daughter of an international guest approaches a front desk clerk and indicates that her mother is experiencing chest pains.
+What hospitality opportunities are available for the front desk clerk?

+Mark Heymann, managing partner of UniFocus, based in Irving, Texas, indicates that customer satisfaction and employee satisfaction (in hotels) should be considered simultaneously.
+He says, "Given today's extraordinarily tough labor market, dissatisfied workers don't stick around.
+So a happy staff is the key to happy campers."
 Mr. Heymann also reports on feedback from hotel property clients with UniFocus, saying, "Money is not the key driver when it comes to holding on to staff.
-It's the interaction with management and the environment."4
+It's the interaction with management and the environment."3

-The goal of every lodging establishment should be to extend the same degree of hospitality to a guest who arrives on a busy Monday morning and to a guest who arrives on a slow Saturday night.
+The goal of any lodging establishment should be to extend the same degree of hospitality to a guest who arrives on a busy Monday morning and to a guest who arrives on a slow Saturday night.
 Management's ideological and financial commitment, along with the organizational efforts of the front office manager, will ensure that both of these guests are treated equally.